 Bowie is a larger medium-sized city located in the state of Maryland.
 With a population of 57,192 people and 22 constituent neighborhoods, Bowie is the 14th largest community in Maryland.

 Also of interest is that Bowie has more people living here who work in computers and math than 95% of the places in the US.

 Bowie is an extremely ethnically-diverse city.
 The people who call Bowie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bowie residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bowie include Irish, English, Italian, and African.
+Important ancestries of people in Bowie include Irish, German, Nigerian, English, and Italian.

 The most common language spoken in Bowie is English.
 Other important languages spoken here include Spanish and African languages.